 Keep in mind that, when you apply to graduate/medical/law school, etc., you may need to produce all of your transcripts (including those from study abroad).
 It is always recommended to do your very best in your courses while on study abroad.

 Can I take a study abroad class pass/fail?
 Can I audit a study abroad class?

-Where can I go to take classes for my GEs?
+Where can I go to take GEs?

 Almost anywhere!
 We encourage students to save their GE area Cs and Ds for their study abroad programs.
 For more information on this, please meet with a Peer Advisor and visit the Cal Poly GE website for a list of the GE pre-approved study abroad courses.
-Watch this video to learn how to get study abroad courses approved for GE credit:
+Watch this video below to learn how to get study abroad courses approved for GE credit:

 Is it possible to participate in an internship on a study abroad program?

-Whom do I talk to in order to get my classes abroad signed off (pre-approved?)?
+Whom do I talk to in order to get my classes abroad signed off (pre-approved)?

 Will I know what courses I am taking before I go abroad?

 Maybe.
 Some programs have a set list of courses that you will be taking (such as the Cal Poly Global Programs).
 Other programs allow students some choice in their courses.
 Similar to those at Cal Poly, the course lists are subject to change each term and no courses are guaranteed to be offered.
 We recommend having a few back-up/alternative courses pre-approved for transfer before you go abroad, in the case that the courses you originally selected are not offered.